andydaly/ResumeParser/README.md

 ## Contributing

 Pull requests are welcome!
 If you’d like to add new parsers (e.g., certifications, publications), feel free to open an issue first to discuss.

-## 🤝 Contributing

-Pull requests are welcome!
-If you’d like to add new parsers (e.g., certifications, publications), feel free to open an issue first to discuss.